 The hitch you choose for your tow vehicle and travel trailer will have a major affect on towing and handling.
-There are many types of hitches on the market, so it is worth your time to study the available options and discuss your requirements with your dealer.
+There are many types of hitches on the market, with varying features, prices, and benefits.
+Study the options and discuss your requirements with your dealer.

-A travel trailer requires a frame-mounted hitch.
+A tow vehicle requires a frame-mounted hitch to properly tow and support a travel trailer.
+Frame-mounted hitches are rated by the hitch manufacturer to establish their towing and weight capacity.
 Check with your dealer to determine the right class and type of hitch for your particular tow vehicle and travel trailer.
-Frame-mounted hitches are rated by the manufacturer to establish their towing and weight capacity.
 To choose the right hitch class rating, you need to know your travel trailer's GVWR (gross vehicle weight rating) and its hitch weight (or tongue weight).

-Equalizing/Weight Distributing Hitches (Owner supplied)
+Equalizing/Weight Distribution Hitches (Owner supplied)

 In addition to the pulling weight of a trailer, a tow vehicle must also support approximately 9-15% of the actual weight of the trailer at the hitch point.
 With a 6,000 lb. trailer, this additional weight might be 700 to 800 lbs.
-This much weight added to your rear bumper could cause the car to be out of balance, and reduce traction.
-This may result in poor steering control, poor braking control, and can be potentially dangerous.
-Use of heavier springs, spring helpers or stiffer tires will not correct the basic out-of-balance condition.
-The problems from this condition are compounded when traveling over bumps and dips in the road.
-The balance problem is solved by the addition of a suitable matched "equalizing hitch," sometimes called a "weight distributing hitch."
+If added to your rear bumper, this much weight can cause the car to be out of balance.
+This may result in reduced traction, degraded steering and poor braking, and can be dangerous.
+Use of heavier springs, spring helpers or stiffer tires will not correct the basic imbalance.
+The problems are compounded when traveling over bumps and dips in the road.
+The balance problem is solved by the addition of a suitable matched "equalizing hitch," sometimes called a "weight distribution hitch."

-The effect of an equalizing hitch is to distribute the hitch load equally between the front and rear tow vehicles axles and the trailer axle(s).
-If the weight at the hitch is 450 lbs., the effect of the equalizing hitch would be to distribute this weight in approximately equal portions to both tow vehicle axles and all trailer axles.
+An equalizing hitch (or weight distribution hitch) is designed distribute the hitch load equally between the front and rear tow vehicles axles and the trailer axle(s).
+For example, if the weight at the hitch is 450 lbs., the effect of the equalizing hitch would be to distribute this weight in approximately equal portions to both tow vehicle axles and all trailer axles.
 Thus, your tow vehicle can remain relatively level.
-This not only will give you better steering and brake control, but also will insure that your headlight beams remain down on the road where they belong.
+This not only provides better steering and brake control, but also ensures that your headlight beams remain down on the road where they belong.
 Equalizing hitches also afford help in sway control.